Tomi101/Data-Analysis/README.md

 # projects
-This repository is made to showcase project made by Tomás.
+This repository is made to showcase projects made by Tomás.